zench2302/genai-portfolio/README.md

+# 🧠 Jia Jia – GenAI Project Portfolio

+Welcome!
+This is a collection of my recent projects in Generative AI, built during my MSc Data Science at LSE and reflecting my transition into AI product development.
+My focus has been on LLM-based recommendation systems, retrieval-augmented generation (RAG), and prompt engineering with open-source tools.

-# 📚 Table of Contents
+### 📚 Table of Contents

 - 🧠 [Jia Jia – GenAI Project Portfolio](#-jia-jia--genai-project-portfolio)
   - 📌 [LLM-Based Product Recommender](#-1-llm-based-product-recommender)